heatht13/equity-options-trading-bot/README.md

 * ### Book

+  * Not sure if book is really necessary as long as decision engine receives best bid/ask
   * Recieves market data from Market Data Feed
   * Builds a book of bids and asks
   * Sends bid/ask to Decision Engine